Vikash-8090-Yadav/Cloud-A2Z-Devops/AwsServices/ECR/README.md

 2. **Push Container Images:** Push your Docker container images to the ECR repository using the `docker push` command or tools like AWS CLI, AWS SDKs, or container orchestration services like Amazon ECS or Amazon EKS.

+   To push an image to ECR, follow these steps:

+   - Install and configure the AWS CLI if you haven't already.
+   - Build your Docker image using the `docker build` command.
+   - Tag your image with the ECR repository URI.
+The URI should follow the format: `<aws_account_id>.dkr.ecr.<region>.amazonaws.com/<repository_name>`
+   - Authenticate Docker with ECR using the `aws ecr get-login-password` command to retrieve an authentication token.
+(Example: `aws ecr get-login-password --region <region> | docker login --username AWS --password-stdin <aws_account_id>.dkr.ecr.<region>.amazonaws.com`)
+   - Push the tagged image to ECR using the `docker push` command.
+(Example: `docker push <aws_account_id>.dkr.ecr.<region>.amazonaws.com/<repository_name>`)

-3. **Pull Container Images:** Pull container images from ECR repository using the `docker pull` command or by referencing the ECR repository URI in your deployment configurations.
+3. **Pull Container Images:** Pull container images from the ECR repository using the `docker pull` command or by referencing the ECR repository URI in your deployment configurations.

 4. **Manage Access:** Control access to your ECR repositories using IAM policies.
 You can manage user and group permissions to push, pull, and manage images.